 Mel Greblo's driving purpose and passion is to bring people together to co-create change - for ourselves, business and the planet.
 It began as a child, with a hunger for learning, a devotion to social justice and a deep curiosity in people.

-A serial social entrepreneur, prior to founding Talking Sticks in 2011, Mel led two national social enterprises as Chief Executive and in her senior executive roles, helped build the brands of many of Australia’s great educational, social, cultural and art institutions.
+A serial social entrepreneur, Mel has led two national social ventures as Chief Executive and in her senior executive roles, helped build the brands of many of Australia’s great educational, social, cultural and art institutions.
 She has held senior leadership roles in executive strategy, marketing, communications, and development.

 She has three children, has a thirst for learning, a love of nature, books, poetry, literature, art, the ocean, music and writing.
 She has a firm commitment to giving back, and a passion for social change at end of life and is currently Chair of the Board at The Groundswell Project.

 Co-Founder & Director

 Fronting his knowledge, expertise and experience in the field of business operations, Alex is passionate about helping organisations find their purpose, develop their leadership and create a thriving culture from within.
 He advises organisations in healthcare, funds management, IT and online education.

 Alex is a graduate Industrial Engineer who started his entrepreneurial life while completing his Masters at university.
 Alex was co-founder with Rob Irving of a conference and events company eventually acquired by SoftBank, then becoming CEO of Australian operations for Ziff-Davis, a listed global IT media company across events, internet and publishing.
 Brands under his management included COMDEX, Interop, ZDNet, PC Week and PC Magazine.